cn0047/stash/ed/ai/ml/README.md

 ML found 8 dogs (real: 5 dogs (true positives) & 3 cats (false positives)), so precision = 5/8 while its recall is 5/12.

-**SUPERVISED learning** - when we have info, like cat is on picture.
+**Supervised learning** - when we have info, like cat is on picture.
 (email spam/not spam, cancer tumor).
 Needs training data.
 ````